 Our library has an extensive collection of fiction books in addition to materials for research.
 We also have a very healthy graphic novel collection with lots of comics and super-hero books as well as an amazing “Actors’ Bookshelf” in our 800’s.

 H-B’s librarians, past and present, guide you towards these lists:

-- Winners of the Newbery Award, Printz, National Book Award, Pulitzer as well as the top recommendations of students at HBW are listed in “Resource Lists” that are accessed in our Library Catalog as shown below:
+- Winners of the Newbery Award, Printz, National Book Award, Pulitzer as well as the top recommendations of students at HBW are listed in “Collections” that are accessed in our Library Catalog.

 - Students can access one of H-B’s databases called “NoveList” via Canvas.
 NoveList is a database housing book information that is searchable by lexile (aka, reading level), by genre, by topic of interest, etc. With this database, students can look up books they love, and then find books that “read alike.”
 Ask Maggie if you want help getting oriented to the database.

 - Want best books?
 Try:

 - Virginia Reader’s Choice – annual lists of recommended books from the Virginia State Reading Association, voted on by K-12 students in Virginia

 - Capitol Choices – Recommended book lists from librarians, teachers, booksellers, children’s literature specialists, reviewers, and magazine editors who work in cities, suburbs, and rural areas in and around Washington, D.C.